-Kent shooting leaves 2 people injured
+Kent ‘gunbattle’ leaves 2 men with critical injuries

 The King County Sheriff's Office sent its major-crimes unit to Kent to investigate the shooting.

-Two people injured in a shooting in Kent on Wednesday morning were taken to Harborview Medical Center in Seattle.
+Two men were taken to Harborview Medical Center in Seattle on Wednesday morning after shooting each other in Kent.

-The shooting was in the 26100 block of 78th Avenue South, according to a tweet from the King County Sheriff’s Office.
-The agency’s major-crimes unit is investigating.
+The two men, ages 29 and 31, had an “altercation” in the middle of the street between two scrap yards in the 26100 block of 78th Avenue South, Ryan Abbott, spokesman for the King County Sheriff’s Office, said by phone.

+Shortly after 8 a.m., one man drew his gun on the other and shot multiple rounds, at which point the other man also drew his gun and opened fire, Abbott said.
+The circumstances of the shooting aren’t known, he added.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.